About the course

 How school placements work

-Across our alliance, we work with some of the best primary and secondary schools in Hampshire.
+Across our alliance, we work with some of the best secondary schools in Hampshire.
 All our partner schools are committed to providing outstanding initial teacher training and typically, they offer places in subjects in which they are needing to recruit.
 Although there is no guarantee of a job in your home school, each year at least 85% of our trainees gain full time teaching posts in one of these schools.

 All safer recruitment procedures are followed by the Hampshire LEARN SCITT Partnership.
 All the schools in our partnership are committed to safeguarding and promoting the welfare of children and young people and they expect all staff and trainees to share responsibility for this.